 Frequently Asked Questions

-For answers to questions that are not listed below, contact our Camp staff via email or call 608.237.1979.
+For answers to questions that are not listed below, contact our Camp staff via email or call 608.254.2502 ext.
+191 or dial 0 to leave a message.

-1) To pay down your fee in monthly installments, please contact the Easterseals Wisconsin Billing Department at 608.237.1372 or email rlink@eastersealswisconsin.com
+1) To pay down your fee in monthly installments, please contact the Easterseals Wisconsin Billing Department by email or phone at: 608.237.1372.

 2) If you receive funding from programs like IRIS, CLTS Waiver, Disability Services, Family Care, Family Support Programs, or other programs of this nature, you can use your funding for camp.
 It is VERY important that camp is included in your plan, and/or authorized by your caseworker prior to the session you would like to attend.
 Please be in touch with your case worker and our Madison office if you have ANY questions.